Emergency Dentist Colorado Springs

 We recommend giving us a call if you even think you’re dealing with a dental emergency.
 It’s always better to be safe than sorry!
 Below, you’ll find some of the most common dental emergencies we deal with every day, but don’t hesitate to reach out even if your problem isn’t mentioned here.

-Understanding the Cost of Dental Emergencies
+Understanding the Cost of Emergency Dentistry

 Man smiling at dental office receptionist

-Because dental emergencies can vary widely when it comes to their severity, the cost of treatment can be quite different from patient to patient as well.
+Because dental emergencies can vary widely when it comes to their severity, the cost of treatment can be quite different from patient to patient.
 In general, the quicker you come to see us, the less expensive the solution will be because we’ll be able to handle the problem before it progresses.
 Thankfully, many emergency treatments can be partially covered by dental insurance, and we’ll discuss how we can use your plan when you come to see us (or go over financing options if you don’t have coverage).

-Keys to Preventing Dental Emergencies
+How to Prevent Dental Emergencies

 Young woman smiling while flossing her teeth